Soham908/cash-classroom/readme.md

 HIGHLY LOW 7.
 VIRTUAL GAME CURRENCY, if possible add payment gateway, make the course 1rs, actually pay and see

 for tomorrow - financial calc, blog, habit tracker(card), find quiz data very imp

+bugs :
+1) less than 0 and more than target values in goals and more bugs in goals